Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

 **`IMPORTANT:`** When you pick your master node to renew the certificatess on, that is the node that will be referenced in this document as `ncn-m`.

-**`IMPORTANT:`** This document is based off a base hardware configuration of 3 masters and 3 workers (We are leaving off utility storage since they are not running Kubernetes).
+**`IMPORTANT:`** This document is based off a base hardware configuration of 3 masters and 3 workers (We are leaving off utility storage because they are not running Kubernetes).
 Please make sure to update any commands that run on multiple nodes accordingly.

 ## File locations